Submissions

 • The Journal accepts contributions in English or

-• Amharic contributions shall be accompanied by English
+• Amharic contributions shall be accompanied by an English

 Originality of Contributions